The surprisingly bright future of retail

 Brick and Mortar Makes A Comeback

-In 2018, many startups recognized that stores could be a huge asset because had the power to deepen the customer’s relationship with a brand, increasing their lifetime value.
+In 2018, many startups recognized that stores could be a huge asset because they have the power to deepen the customer’s relationship with a brand, increasing their lifetime value.
 Paul Hedrick, founder and CEO of direct-to-consumer cowboy boot startup Tecovas, saw this in a pop-up the brand launched close to its Austin headquarters.
 “We found that people still really love strolling down a shopping street, and checking out products in person,” he says.
 “And we’ve found that interacting with the brand in store makes a customer more loyal.”

 The success of the Austin pop-up has convinced Hedrick to open five more stores throughout Texas in 2019.
 A similar narrative is afoot among fast-growing, direct-to-consumers startups.
 Many are now quickly expanding their retail presence.
 Allbirds, Everlane, Naadam, Cuyana, Outdoor Voices, MM.Lafleur, Away, Tamara Mellon, and Glossier have all opened stores in the past few months, or have announced that they plan to do so in upcoming months.
 The most dramatic expansion will come from Casper: The mattress retailer that got its start online plans to open 200 stores.